 Location: 87 Dunluce Rd, Bushmills

-Throughout the years, the castle was seized by the MacDonnell clan and was also home to the McQuillans and a group of Scottish settlers.
+The MacDonnell clan seized the castle and was also home to the McQuillans and a group of Scottish settlers throughout the years.
 History is abundant in these walls, and it’s like stepping through time when you visit here.

 10. Roe Valley Country Park